golbargfatemi/react-calculator/README.md

 Start the development server:
 npm run dev

+Build and start the Docker container: docker-compose up --build

 Open your browser and navigate to http://localhost:5173

-Build and start the Docker container: bashdocker-compose up --build
+This project uses GitHub Actions for continuous integration and deployment:

+On every push to the Master branch, the CI/CD pipeline is triggered The application is built and deployed to GitHub Pages The deployment status can be tracked via the GitHub Actions tab